Guide for reporting reportable assaults

 The department may take compliance action where approved providers do not meet the compulsory reporting requirements under the Act.

-The Quality Agency assesses an approved provider's compliance with the Accreditation Standards through its usual monitoring and accreditation processes.
+The Aged Care Quality and Safety Commission assesses an approved provider's compliance with the Accreditation Standards through its usual monitoring and accreditation processes.
 This includes an approved provider’s compliance with its regulatory responsibilities, specifically: